 Coronary Bypass Surgery

-Coronary artery bypass surgery or CABG is used to treat blocked coronary arteries by bypassing these blockages with grafts constructed from other veins or arteries in the chest, arm, or leg to give the heart a new blood supply.
+Coronary artery bypass grafting (CABG) is used to treat blocked coronary arteries.
+When there is a narrowing or blockage in the coronary arteries the heart is starved of oxygen and this can result in chest tightness (angina), shortness of breath or a heart attack.
+Coronary artery bypass surgery involves bypassing these blockages with other veins or arteries from the chest, arm or leg to give the heart a new blood supply.

 Mitral Valve Surgery

 The heart is a complex pump with 4 one-way valves.
 The mitral valve is located between the left atrium and the left ventricle.
 Valves cease to function appropriately when the valve fails to open properly limiting the blood flow (mitral stenosis) or when the valve fails to close causing a large backwards leak (mitral regurgitation).
 Mitral regurgitation (MR) or a leaking mitral valve is most commonly caused by mitral valve prolapse where a section of the valve does not close properly.
 This is the most common cause of mitral valve disease in Australia.

 The aorta is the main artery which transports all of the blood from the heart and distributes it throughout the body.
 The aortic valve is situated at the base of the aorta and controls the flow of blood out of the heart.
 Surgery is required if the aortic valve fails to open (aortic stenosis) or close properly (aortic regurgitation), or if the aorta is enlarged (aortic aneurysm).